Axway/amplify-central/content/en/docs/amplify_relnotes/20220523_foundry_relnotes.md

 * Providers can now add more than one quota groups on the default product plan from the Product Foundry UI.
 * A product plan can be activated from the Product Foundry UI which will result in the publication of that plan to the Marketplace.
-* An 'Access Rights' tab has been added to the product details screen to show the teams which the asset is shared with.
+* An 'Access Rights' tab has been added to the product details screen to show the teams that the asset is shared with.
 * Product documentation management has been enhanced to allow:
     * Renaming a document
     * Renaming a section
     * Renaming an article
-    * Editing an article.
+    * Editing an article

 ## Fixed issues